Walk into Martinhal Lisbon Oriente and you’ll see a pile of trash in the lobby.

 Luxury vacations and sustainability seem like odd bedfellows, but Cheetah Plains make them a perfect pair.

-You’ll never believe you’re vacationing completely off the grid when you stay at this swanky eco-friendly hotel resort in South Africa’s Sabi Sand Nature Reserve.
+You’ll never believe you’re vacationing completely off the grid when you stay at this swanky eco resort in South Africa’s Sabi Sand Nature Reserve.
 Renewable energy via solar power does more than fuel the villas and suites: it also powers your safari experience.

 This carbon negative lodge has retrofitted Land Cruisers to make electric safari vehicles.
 That means that every game drive is one step closer to achieving both an unforgettable and zero-emission safari experience.